Homomorphic Encryption Basics for Privacy-Preserving Spatial Analytics

 print(f"[VALID] Encoding capacity sufficient: {required_slots}/{max_slots} slots used")

-Step 3: Homomorphic Evaluation and DP Pipeline Integration
+Step 3 — Homomorphic evaluation and DP release

 Spatial computations execute directly on ciphertexts.
-Common operators include encrypted Euclidean distance, range filtering, and centroid aggregation.
-Because CKKS is approximate, precision bounds must be tracked alongside differential privacy accounting.
+Common operators are encrypted squared Euclidean distance, range filtering, and centroid aggregation.
+Because CKKS is approximate, precision bounds must be tracked alongside DP accounting.
+HE and DP compose cleanly when the noise is calibrated to query sensitivity at the trust boundary: compute the spatial metric homomorphically, decrypt to an authorised enclave, apply calibrated Laplace or Gaussian noise sized by the (ε,δ)(\varepsilon, \delta) budget, then release.

 python